You can find the name Decadron, which belongs to a group of medicines called Corticosteroids.

 - Mental problems when taking Dexamethasone

-- Mental health problems can occur when taking steroids such as Dexamethasone tablets
+- Mental health problems can occur when taking steroids such as Dexamethasone tablets.

-- These diseases can be serious.
+- These diseases can be severe.

 - They usually start within a few days or weeks of starting the medication.